Kanikamittal99/kanikamittal99/README.md

 ### 👩‍💻 Skills

+- Data cleaning, transformations, and creating reports using Excel.
-- Querying data using SQL.
+- Querying and modeling data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.
 - Developing dashboards on Tableau and PowerBI.
-- Data analysis and reporting using Excel.
 - Performing exploratory data analysis and answering business queries using Python

 ### 🎈 Hobbies

+- Following geo-political events🌏 and business case studies 📊
+- Listening to podcasts 🎧
 - Watching anime 🎭
-- Following geo-political events 🌏
-- Listening to podcasts 🎧

 ### 📚 Projects